• Skip to primary navigation

 • Each vaselike calla lily flower can last for several weeks.
 For this reason, Calla Lily blooms also make excellent cut flowers, and look wonderful in floral arrangements.

-• Calla Lily flowers are available in many different colours, making them a wonderful choice as a flowering plant.
+• Calla Lily flowers are available in many different colors, making them a wonderful choice as a flowering plant.

 • When the Calla Lily flowers have finished blooming, the plant will die back naturally.